cherylhughey/Leaflet.markercluster/README.md

 });
 ```

-#### Zooming to the bounds of a cluster
+#### Zooming to the Bounds of a Cluster
-When you receive an event from a cluster you can zoom to its bounds in one easy step.
+When you receive an event from a cluster, you can zoom to its bounds in one easy step.
 If all of the markers will appear at a higher zoom level, that zoom level is zoomed to instead.
 `zoomToBounds` takes an optional argument to pass [options to the resulting `fitBounds` call](http://leafletjs.com/reference.html#map-fitboundsoptions).